Viraj-Kumar-Manocha/custom-8bit-processsor-verilog/README.md

 - Implement pipelining to improve throughput
 - Add hazard detection and forwarding logic
 - Expand instruction set with more control-flow instructions
+- Develop a simple assembler to convert assembly programs into machine code

 ---